fall-zhang/my-website/my-docs/npm 包/vite.md

 > Create by **fall** on 13 Aug 2021<br/>
-> Recently revised in 14 Apr 2023
+> Recently revised in 15 Sep 2025

 ## Vite